SPORT AND COLD, A WINNING COMBINATION

 The ideal is to wear a thin layer of synthetic material, such as polypropylene, which does not make the body sweat and avoid cotton.
 Then add a layer of wool or fleece for insulation and top it all off with a waterproof and breathable outer layer.

-Don't forget a hat to protect your head or a headband to protect your ears.
+Better not forget a hat to protect your head or a headband to protect your ears.